 10. Be patient

-I think patience is the best quality for an investor.
-However, be careful on this point: patience does not mean buying the highest price; seeing the market collapsing, and concluding that you must be patient to get your money back.
+I believe patience is the most valuable quality for an investor.
+However, be careful on this point: patience does not mean buying at the highest price, seeing the market collapsing, and concluding that you must be patient to get your money back.
 The patience counts as before opening an entry as after.
 From a monthly point of view, the dips occur approximately every two years on the main indexes.
 You must show patience before starting a position construction in a dip.
 The market needs time before a bounce.
-It can consolidate during several quarters.
-You must show patience again before the market gives you right.
+It can consolidate over several quarters.
+You must show patience again before the market gives you the right.

 Summary